Captain Black: Character biography

-Remake series
+Depiction in New Captain Scarlet

 In the first episode of the remake series, Black's encounter with the Mysterons on Mars kills him outright.
-After being buried on Earth, he is resurrected by the Mysterons, breaking out of his grave and thereafter acting as their puppet.
+After being buried on Earth, he is resurrected by the Mysterons, breaking out of his grave and thereafter acting as their agent.

 There are several differences between the original Black and the version seen in the remake.
 For example, his surname is Lefkon (as shown on his gravestone in the first episode, "Instrument of Destruction, Part 1").
 The voice of the new Black is the same as before Mysteronisation, save when the Mysterons assume direct control over his body.
-Before Mysteronisation, he is portrayed as a sympathetic character, and his destruction of the Mysteron city is given added justification by the fact that equipment on board the MEV explicitly identifies the Mysteron probe as a weapon.
+Before Mysteronisation, he is portrayed as a sympathetic character, and was in a relationship with Destiny Angel.
+Unlike his rash and entirely unprovoked attack on the Mysteron city in the original series, here it is given some justification by the fact that scanning equipment on board the MEV explicitly identifies the Mysteron probe as a weapon.
 By contrast, after his Mysteronisation he is an almost stereotypical villain, taking pleasure in the acts of murder that he commits; in one episode, he leaves Captain Scarlet chained up next to a doomsday device, complete with digital countdown.
 However, on some occasions (for example, in the episode "Best of Enemies") Scarlet is able to educe Black's original personality, nearly to the point of breaking the Mysterons' conditioning.

 In "Dominion", the series finale, Black is knocked unconscious while attempting to destroy a nuclear facility.
 On recovering, he claims to have been liberated from Mysteron control, and asks Scarlet to return with him to Mars to launch an attack on the Mysteron city.
 Although the attack is successful, the Mysterons re-assert control over Black.
 The final image of the series is of Black watching Scarlet's departing spacecraft, then turning about and walking into the distance; two green rings envelop him, and Black vanishes.

 According to promotional materials, Conrad Lefkon was born in Brooklyn, New York and was the son of a local crime lord, and joined the army to escape from the "family business".
 However, in the series he speaks in an English accent, the inverse of the original show.